Q

 -3

-u/CuriousExplorer99 1 days ago
+u/CuriousExplorer99 1 mo ago

 So what does this actually change?
 Is the EU going to react strongly, or just shrug it off like Hungary?